 Combining a lot of solid wood the interior finishes are available in attractive moabi, pale oak or teak.

-In the saloon, the locker cupboards along the sides all hinge from the bottom on gas struts, so their contents stay put when you access them under way.
+In the saloon, the locker cupboards along the sides all hinge from the bottom on gas struts, so their contents stay put when you access them underway.

-An L-shaped galley contains a deceptively generous 120 litre fridge, two sinks and a three gas burner oven.
+An L-shaped galley contains a deceptively generous 120-litre fridge, two sinks and a three gas burner oven.

 There is generous cupboard storage, a wine cellar below the floor and additional storage in the double folding table as well as below the settee berths.

 The 350GL has a sail a high aspect rig, 55m2 sail area, balanced by a 1.9m deep keel that weighs 1550kg.
-This, together with her elegant chines and deep single rudder, all contributes to her overall light handling and effective performance, even in light airs.
+This, together with her elegant chines and deep single rudder, all contribute to her overall light handling and effective performance, even in light airs.
 She has a displacement ratio of 18.3 and her displacement/length ratio of just under 210.

-The 350GL is fitted with twin wheels as standard and additional fold-down helmsman seats can be added to increase choice of helming position.
+The 350GL is fitted with twin wheels as standard and additional fold-down helmsman seats can be added to increase the choice of helming position.

-With her broad stern the helm has very good visibility when sitting behind the wheel, and even more when sitting outboard.
+With her broad stern, the helm has very good visibility when sitting behind the wheel, and even more when sitting outboard.

 A key feature of the Dufour Grand large is the winch position, which sits just in front of the helm to help with short-handed sailing or simply not disturbing the guests relaxing in the cockpit when tacking.

 There are two Lewmar 40 primary winches fitting either side, which manage all the sail handling, keeping the cockpit and side deck layout very clean.
-The German style mainsheet is led from the coach roof, through a clutch either side of the coaming and can be locked off when not being adjusted.
+The German-style mainsheet is led from the coach roof, through a clutch either side of the coaming and can be locked off when not being adjusted.
 This frees up the winches for the genoa sheets, which arrive via jamming blocks and can also be locked off after adjustment.

 For even simpler handling the boat is fitted with a self-tacking jib track as standard, which allows a maximum size headsail too and there is the option for carrying a 108% overlapping genoa that runs via adjustable tracks on the side deck.

-Coach roof clutter is reduced with the mainsheet on a simple bridle system, which also makes it easy to fit a spray hood or bimini, depending which part of the world you are sailing in.
+Coach roof clutter is reduced with the mainsheet on a simple bridle system, which also makes it easy to fit a sprayhood or bimini, depending which part of the world you are sailing in.